Tuddern safari park

 Tüddern safari park (Löwensafari und Freizeit-Park Tüddern) was a zoo and Germany's first safari park located in Selfkant.

 The Zoo was founded in 1968, and covered 70 ha while in reality only 35 ha were developed.

-The Safari park included lions, tigers, baboons, while the classical zoo included chimpanzee, asian elephants and hippos.
+The Safari park included lions, tigers, baboons, while the classical zoo included chimpanzee, asian elephants and hippopotamus.

 The zoo was closed in 1990 due to lack of scientific management.
 The area is now deserted.